 My name’s Gabriel and this is a blog I created to run my mouth.
 I’m a 22 year old working at Media Zoo, a creative comms agency based in Imperial Wharf, London.
 MZ are leading purveyors of messaging, ideas and images; showcased in everything from film, to learning, to PR and industry-leading media training.

 So where do I fit in?
-Well luckily PR and Digital are my bread and jam.
+Well luckily comms and digital are my bread and jam.
 Delicious jam.
-I’ve learnt the importance of shaping campaigns with a strategic and conceptual focus across various channels, and that recording and analysing the results of projects is as valuable as doing them in the first place.
+I’ve learnt the importance of great messaging, which should be the bedrock of a campaign irrespective of the channels used.

 Before all that I studied history at the University of Nottingham, where I honed my skills in a variety of part-time roles: I was a social media marketing manager for an estate agent, a researcher and developer for a walking website, headed up the University’s official music magazine, and served as a brand ambassador for the Students’ Union.

 I was also lucky enough to be taught about the world’s many ideas, structures and trends by a number of incredible academics.
 I specialised in the 19th and early 20th centuries, but branched out for my dissertation, which was a multidisciplinary study of the UK’s first financial crash – the South Sea Bubble.
 This eclectic mix made for a informative couple of years that helped shape the professional / actual human person I am today.

 I’m keen on books, film and music production, so don’t be surprised when they crop up in posts.
 If you fancy exploring the mixed bag that is my Soundcloud click here – there are a whole lot of covers, original tracks and reposted songs from bands I’ve played in.
 Have a listen to Sweet Malaise’s ‘Tunnels’ or my reimagining of Allan Ginsberg’s ‘Howl’ if you fancy a flavour.